 1. Vintage and Retro

 Illustrations help to make a message feel more friendly and natural.
 Artists often use cartoons to make things easier to understand.
-Using a cartoon style is great for expressing emotion, which helps you to connect with people far more easily.
-It also gets their attention by getting them interested faster.
-Who doesn’t like a good cartoon?
+Sometimes, you don't even need words to grasp what's happening.

 6. Comic Book

 Illustrators find traditional comic books inspiring.
 They are great examples of character creation, style, and narrative.
 Laying out a story, panel-by-panel, is an excellent way to create something with meaning.

 Illustrations help to reflect moods and themes that you’ll see in graphic novels.
 The comic book style has been a method for digital storytelling for some time.
 Telling those stories helps us to be more human, and more personal.

 More designers are working with 3D techniques as technology makes it more achievable.
 There's plenty of tools you can even use in the browser now, like Spline and Womp.
 Also, now feels like a great time to plug our in-browser mockups ;)